KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Declivous motion into **Nekron** is not intentional.
 It is **collapse** into absence —
-the implosion of integrative potential.
+the implosion of integrative capacity.

 Rare is the soul that returns from VOS.
 It is not a gate of restoration.